GusSaalfeld/APIDocumentationProject/README.md

 # GetMyWeather API Documentation

 ## Introduction
 The GetMyWeather API allows developers to embed microforecasts—i.e. a weather forecast for a specific location—into their websites.
 Calling the endpoint returns an HTML element.
+Developers can specify location, region size, and time.

 ## Setting up the GetMyWeather API
 In order to use GetMyWeather, you must first: